Max Planck Institute for Terrestrial Microbiology

 The Max Planck Institute for Terrestrial Microbiology (MPI-TM, Max-Planck-Institut für terrestrische Mikrobiologie) is a research institute for terrestrial microbiology in Marburg, Germany.
-It was founded in 1991 by Rudolf K. Thauer and is one of 80 institutes in the Max Planck Society (Max-Planck-Gesellschaft).
+It was founded in 1991 by Rudolf K. Thauer and Ralf Conrad and is one of 80 institutes in the Max Planck Society (Max-Planck-Gesellschaft).
 Its sister institute is the Max Planck Institute for Marine Microbiology, which was founded a year later in 1992 in Bremen.